 - High school diploma or equivalency diploma (such as TACC or GED)

 - High school GPA B (2.5) or above (4.0 scale)

 - Algebra and Geometry or 2 units equivalent of academic math (GPA 2.5 or above in each case)

 - Less than 2 year’s industry related work experience

 Where will be based?

-Our Calibration and Instrumentation Technician apprenticeship runs for four years at our Rockville, MD site.
+Our Calibration and Instrumentation Technician apprenticeship runs for three years at our Rockville, MD site.